If you’re wondering “why are mushrooms growing in my yard”, you’ve come to the right place.

 Get Rid of Existing Mushrooms

 One way to help prevent mushrooms from growing in the future is by removing them as soon as they sprout.
-Underground fungi produce mushrooms to disperse their spores.
-So removing them from your garden before they can release their spores can help reduce the number of mushrooms down the road.
+Underground fungi produce mushrooms to spread their spores.
+Removing the mushrooms before they release their spores can help reduce mushrooms down the road.

-Therefore, when you remove the mushroom from your garden, ensure you don’t disperse any spores.
-Make sure you remove as much of it as you can from the ground by digging it up or pulling it from the bottom.
+When you remove the mushroom from your garden, ensure you don’t disperse any spores.
+Make sure you remove as much of it as you can from the ground as you can.
+Digging it up or pulling it from the bottom is best.

 Once you remove the mushroom, place it in a plastic bag and tie the bag closed.
 Then, you can spray a few drops of dish soap and water solution in the area.
 This mixture acts as a non-toxic fungicide.